matrix-org/matrix-spec-proposals/proposals/3967-device-signing-upload-uia.md

 ## Unstable prefix

-Not applicable as a client behaviour need not change.
+Not applicable as client behaviour need not change.

 ## Dependencies